xfredxcore/ludo/README.md

 Do not rush installation.
 Installation is a ritual.

 Step 1.
-Verify you have a POSIX compliant shell
+Verify you have a POSIX compliant shell.
 Step 2.
-Verify gcc is at least here
+Verify gcc is at least here.
 Step 3.
 Create directory ~/.local/bin if wtf why do you haven’t it??
 Step 4.
 Place ludo.c in a clean directory Step 5.
-Compile with exact flags
+Compile it

 gcc ludo.c -o ~/.local/bin/ludo